 Before this time the impoverished farmers had to rely on subsistence crops and were forced to turn to opium poppies to supplement their income.
 The rose oil pioneers planted new fields of roses at 3,000m altitude and found that the dry mountainous conditions were perfect for producing top quality petals from which the rose oil is distilled.

-Since the millennium, Earthoil’s rose oil producer has gained organic accreditation from the Soil Association of Great Britain.
-The producer helps the farmers gain their individual organic accreditation and aids them in converting their conventional farms into organic through both education and financial assistance.
 Our rose oil producer takes social responsibility very seriously and through links with a charity, the Sanati Foundation, they fund local social projects such as a boys’ orphanage and homes for handicapped children (both located in Kerman, the capital city of the province) and a girls’ orphanage in the city of Bam.

 How the oil is produced